25 January, 2010

 Both men stopped smiling thinking about what the monkey said.

-"Ask yer last question monkey we'll get this next one we weel."
+"Ask yer last question, monkey.
+We'll get this next one we weel."

 "Ye think?"
 The monkey leered.
 "All roight ye dimwitted twits, ere' is question three: Ow much whiskey daes a bear consume when he coombs oot of his winter rest?"

-There was a long pause, and an oh shite look on both men's faces.
+There was a long pause and an oh shite look on both men's faces.
 Then they put their heads together and came up with this gem of an answer, "Vast amounts ta mask his winter stink so he kin capture a rollin' haggis because," he took a big breath here, "because a haggis is lured by the smell of whiskey and wadn't easily coomb rollin' into a bears den if it could smell the gnarly animal."

 The monkey sat silent in disbelief at what he just heard.